How to Survive When Prepping Just Isn’t Enough

 - Learn to enjoy productive hobbies

-Instead of a huge, life-changing calamity, consider that it may be the culmination of many small events, rising prices and lower incomes, and the deliberate erosion of our self-sufficiency by those who would control us that cause TEOTWAWKI.
-(The End Of The World As We Know It).
+Instead of a huge, life-changing calamity, consider that it may be the culmination of many small events, rising prices and lower incomes, and the deliberate erosion of our self-sufficiency that cause the end of the world as we know it.

-Hunger, cold, crime and fear are the daily realities in many countries that once enjoyed a similar standard of living to that of the average North American.
-Our debt-based standard of living is unsustainable, and you must be able to connect these trends with what is happening in your own country in order to see the need for preparation.
+Hunger, cold, crime, and fear are the daily realities in many countries that once enjoyed a similar standard of living to that of the average North American.
+Our debt-based standard of living is unsustainable, and we must be able to connect these trends with what is happening in your own country in order to see the need for preparation.

-Today, you still have stores at every corner, reliable utilities, and social safety nets in place.
-These may soon become a thing of the past and if you wait before preparing, your window of opportunity may slam shut.
+Today, we still have stores at every corner, reliable utilities, and social safety nets in place.
+These may soon become a thing of the past and if we wait before working on our self-reliance skills, the window of opportunity may slam shut.

 About the Author